Last updated on November 10th, 2023

 I hope this information on how to rent a car in Italy has been helpful.
 Driving in Italy can be a memorable adventure and the perfect way to explore Italy’s hidden gems.
 Buon viaggio!

-If you’re a visitor to Italy, you can drive in Italy with your valid US driver’s license and an International Driving Permit.
+If you’re a visitor to Italy, you can rent a car and drive in Italy with your valid US driver’s license and an International Driving Permit.
 If you’ve been a resident in Italy for more than one year, you’ll need to get an Italian driver’s license to drive legally in Italy.

 If you’re an experienced driver, you’ll be able to drive in Italy without problems as long as you know the rules of the road, Italian road signs, and you drive assertively.